The Six Swans

 Scholars and folktale catalogues report variants of the tale type across Europe, the Middle East, and even India and Japan, although the number of brothers and their animal form may vary between tales.

+The fairy tale is about a princess whose six brothers are turned into swans by their stepmother.
+To break the spell, the princess mustn't speak for six years while sewing six star-flower shirts for her bewitched brothers.
+Halfway through her task, things become more difficult for the princess when she marries a foreign king and gets falsely accused by her mother-in-law of eating her own children.

 Origin

 The tale was published by the Brothers Grimm in the first edition of Kinder- und Hausmärchen in 1812, and substantially rewritten for the second edition in 1819.
 Their source is Wilhelm Grimm's friend and later wife Henriette Dorothea (Dortchen) Wild (1795–1867).

 Synopsis

-A King gets lost in a forest, and an old witch helps him, on the condition that he marry her beautiful daughter.
-The King suspects the mysterious maiden to be wicked, but agrees to marry her.
-He has six sons and a daughter from his first marriage, however, and fears that the children will be abused by his new wife; so, he sends them away to a hidden castle and visits them in secret.
+A king gets lost in a forest while hunting for game.
+An old witch promises to help the lost king get back home, on the condition that he marry her beautiful daughter.
+The king suspects the mysterious maiden to be wicked, but agrees to marry her.
+He has six sons and a daughter from his first marriage, however, and fears that the children will be harmed by his new wife.
+So, before the wedding, the king sends his children to a hidden castle in the forest, secretly visiting them by following a magical reel of thread given to him by a wise woman.

-The new queen, who has learned witchcraft from her mother, finds out about her stepchildren and decides to get rid of them.
-She sews six magical white shirts, goes to the hidden castle, and tosses the shirts over the boys, transforming them into swans.
+The new queen becomes offended at her husband's frequent absences.
+Curious, she bribes the servants into revealing her stepchildren's whereabouts and her husband's reel.
+The queen, who is also a witch, then sews seven magical white shirts.
+When the king leaves for an errand one day, the queen follows the reel to the hidden castle.
+Mistaking their stepmother for their father, the six princes rush out to greet her.
+The queen then throws the shirts over her stepsons, transforming them into swans.

-The princes' still human sister runs away, finding her brothers in a hunter's hut.
-The princes can only take their human forms for fifteen minutes every evening.
-They tell their sister that they have heard of a way to lift the curse: for six years, she mustn't speak while making six shirts out of star-flowers for her brothers.
-On the other hand, if she speaks before the end of the sixth year, the spell will never be broken.
-The Princess agrees to do this and, taking shelter in a tree, dedicates herself solely to gathering the star-flowers and sewing in silence.
+Believing that she has cursed all seven of her stepchildren, the queen goes home.
+But the princes' sister remains human and has witnessed the enchantment.
+When her father does visit, the princess tells him everything and begs to remain at the hidden castle for fear of her stepmother.
+When the king leaves, the princess runs away, finding her brothers in a robbers' hut.
+The accursed princes can only take their human forms for fifteen minutes every evening.
+They tell their sister the only way to lift the curse: for six years, she mustn't speak while sewing six star-flower shirts for her brothers; should she speak before the end of the sixth year, however, the spell will never be broken.
+The princess agrees to do this and, sheltering in a tree, dedicates herself solely to gathering the star-flowers and sewing the shirts in silence.